 While Game of Thrones is a cultural phenomenon, it is also very clearly intended for a mature audience.
 Even though the show’s fandom assuredly includes some Methodists, there have been moments throughout that have rightly given viewers, religious or not, pause.

 The fantastical world presented by Game of Thrones is one where power is awarded to the most clever and ambitious; in Westeros, compassion and integrity are potential liabilities.
-Many first time readers/viewers are shocked when Eddard Stark, an earnest and honorable character around which much of the early story revolves, is beheaded.
-It is an early indication that this story is different.
+Many first-time readers/viewers are shocked when Eddard Stark, an earnest and honorable character around which much of the early story revolves, is beheaded.
+It is the first indication that this story is different.
 Game of Thrones provides a severe but strangely familiar reflection of a world where health and wealth are not often allocated to the most deserving.
 It is a realm without much justice, grace, or reconciliation.

 While there is a certain amount of hyperbole in much of what follows, each of these narrative parallels between this stark world of ice and fire and our work together at General Conference is also deeply troubling.